La Roche-Maurice Parish close

 The La Roche-Maurice Parish close (Enclos paroissial) is located at La Roche-Maurice in the arrondissement of Brest in Brittany in north-western France.
 The church and the funeral chapel are listed historical monuments since 1916.
+It was dedicated to St-Yves (patron saint of judges and lawyers).
+It was built in the 16th and 17th centuries.

 The Calvary

 The calvary stands at the south entry to the enclos.
 It dates to around 1572 and is 7 metres high.
 The central cross carries the crucified Jesus and an unusual crosspiece is decorated at each end with an angel.
 The good and bad robbers hang from gibbets on each side of this central cross.

 The ossuary

 Built between 1639 and 1640 as the Saint Anne chapel, it has five windows on each side of the central entrance and above the door a triangular pediment carries the words "Rappelle-toi mon jugement, tel aussi sera le tien : à mon tour aujourd'hui, à ton tour demain" and the date 1639.
 On the façade seven carvings depict seven people from different levels of society and death is represented with the "Ankou", armed with an arrow and giving the chilling warning "I will kill you all" ("Je vous tue tous").
 Another inscription of 1640 reminds us that we are of but dust ("Souviens-toi, homme que tu n'es que poussière").
 It is built in a mixture of Logonna stone and schiste and in the Renaissance style.